UniFormal/MMT/src/frameit-mmt/README.md

       "ref": /* scroll reference */,
       "label": "some label",
       "description": "some description",
-      "requiredFacts": /* array of facts */
+      "requiredFacts": /* array of facts; facts that the scroll required you to give for scroll application */ "acquiredFacts": /* array of facts; facts that the scroll gives you upon successful scroll application */ }
-    }
     ```